kubernetes-sigs/inference-perf/CONFIG.md

 data:
   type: shareGPT
   mode: offline # mode is used to specify if the shareGPT dataset is online or offline
-  dataset_path: ./data/shareGPT # dataset_path is used to specify the path to the shareGPT dataset if mode is offline
+  path: ./data/shareGPT/ShareGPT_V3_unfiltered_cleaned_split.json # path to the downloaded shareGPT dataset if mode is offline
 metrics:
   type: prometheus
   prometheus: